Manuinng/taqc-team2/README.md

 For a close setup with the enviroment use, the project have 2 different files that are made for the opportunite of use a CI/CD system, where this test can setup the change more clear, safe and can be done more effective.
 With this explain the 2 programs use for this are Docker and Jenkins.

-For the docker side, we have a file that have an image for the enviroment, where is the jenkins and some installation for the use of this with the integration of the code, in this case the file in concrete is the Dockerfile, with this file the build with the necessary installation is more simple and quick.
+For the docker side, we have a file with an image for the enviroment, where is the jenkins and some installation for the use of this with the integration of the code, in this case the file in concrete is the Dockerfile, with this file the build with the necessary installation is more simple and quick.

 The way to use is: